 Oracle and Bone are a two person team based in Vancouver, Canada with a mission statement to “create original and heartfelt interactive stories”.

 According to their website, Charissa So handled the programming, writing the story, sound design, and music.
 While Tida Kietsungden was in charge of the of the majority of the artwork including the environments, characters and concept work as well as the user interface design.

 Their goal for A Summer’s End was to portray a thoughtful and authentic story of a lesbian relationship but as they continued to research and develop the story, the scope of the game got larger as they soon wanted to also what it meant to live in Asia (or in this case Hong Kong) in the 1980s.
 The political and culture landscape of the time was also something they wanted to capture according to their blog.

 Besides some details on their backgrounds and this game, I couldn’t find much else on the two developers online.
 This is their first project under their new studio name and to date, I didn’t see that they worked on any major projects before A Summer’s End.

-To be honest, I am someone who enjoys Visual Novels very much especially if the story is great with well written characters.
+To be honest, I am someone who enjoys Visual Novels.
 I can see so many people who love this genre of video games absolutely enjoying A Summer’s End.
 Its a riveting drama and romance told with excellent art and music.
 I completely recommend it to VN fans as well as those who love a good story and are willing to give it a try.